6 Steps You Should Take Before Listing Your House

 Get Hands-On

 However much you choose to spend fixing your house up, some things should be a given.
 Fix the small but noticeable things like loose handles, leaky faucets, running toilets, and any scuff marks on walls, doors, or baseboards.
-They may seem insignificant, but if a buyer notices a drip or feels a jiggly handle, they might begin to wonder what other areas of your home have been neglected.
+Small issues like drips or jiggly handles might appear insignificant, yet they prompt buyers to question potential neglect in other areas of your home.

 Get Cleaning